kemron/bitbook-project/QUESTIONS.md

 1. The introduction of malicious code into the environment via some sort of XSS vector or untrusted domains.
 2. The inappropriate storage and handling of authentication tokens on the client-side

-## How would you improve the Kraken API that you just used?
+## How would you improve the API that you just used?

 The live feed of the spot price of the product would be a great addition